443eb9/bevy_entitiles/README.md

 ## Known Issues

-*Versions in the end of the line means when the issue will be fixed. `m` means it has already fixed in master branch.
-Empty if it's not on schedule or the source is unclear.*

 - The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's why I didn't switch to `LookupHeap` )

 ## Feature Flags